 Introduction to ABSTRACT WORKS - REFUGE, LIVING IN EXILE

-Katy Hundertmark, Assistant Editor Foam Magazine
+Katy Hundertmark, Managing Editor Foam Magazine

 The exhibition Abstract Works - Living in Exile presents the results of an ongoing collaboration between the Bangladeshi journalist and activist Shammi Haque and the Scottish artist Elaine Jeffrey.
 Over the course of 3 months the two established a close exchange about Haque’s flight story and her current status as a political refugee living in Berlin.